Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions

-In terms of the horizon radius $r_{h}$, $\mu$ can be expressed as
+In terms of the horizon radius \(r_{h}\), \(\mu\) can be expressed as

-The constant $q$ has a significant effect on the stability of regular black holes.
-Through perturbation analysis, it was found that regular-dS black holes are unstable in certain parameter region.
-In our discussions, the parameters are restricted to the stable region such that the spacetime always has two horizons, the black hole horizon $r_{h}$ and the cosmological horizon $r_{c}$.
-The Lagrangian $\mathcal{L}(r)$ and its first derivative $\mathcal{L}_{\mathcal{F}}(r)$ are obatined when one solves the equations (\ref{lagrangian-1}) and (\ref{lagrangian-2}) such that,
+The constant \(q\) has a significant effect on the stability of regular black holes.
+Through perturbation analysis, it was found that regular de Sitter black holes are unstable in certain parameter regions \cite{Fernando:2016ksb, Dey:2018cws, Wahlang:2017zvk}.
+In our discussions, we restrict the parameters to the stable region such that spacetime always has two horizons: the black hole horizon \(r_{h}\) and the cosmological horizon \(r_{c}\).